divmgl/nwire/packages/nwire/README.md

   .context()
 ```

-The choice is yours: you can keep the `Container` around in case you want to register more dependencies later, or you can simply grab the `Context`.
+The choice is yours: you can keep the `Container` around in case you want to register more dependencies later, or you can create the `Context` immediately and use that everywhere.

 #### `Container.register`

 Registers a dependency with the container.
+The first argument is an accessor key that you'll use to access the dependency later, and the second argument is a factory function that returns the dependency:

 ```tsx
 Container.register("prisma", () => new PrismaClient()) // => Container
 ```

-The second argument is a function that returns the dependency.

-You also have access to the fully resolved `Context` at resolution time, in case you wish to do something with it:
+The factory function is called with the fully resolved `Context` as the first argument.
+This allows you to pass the `Context` to your dependencies:

 ```tsx
 Container.register("users", (context) => new UsersService(context)) // => Container
 ```

-> ⚠️ The `Context` that's sent to the dependency will be fully setup, but this may not match what the compiler sees as TypeScript is only able to gather what's been currently registered.
+The `Context` that's sent to the dependency will be fully setup.

+**TypeScript**

+This works out of the box for JavaScript users, but what about TypeScript users?
+The first thing you'll run into is that while the `Context` is fully resolved, TypeScript doesn't yet know about all of the registrations.
 For instance, the following results in a compiler error:

 ```tsx
 const context = Container.new()